originphp/framework/origin/docs/getting-started.md

 ## Configuring OriginPHP

-1. Run the sql statements `config/database.sql` to create the database and `config/schema.sql` to create the tables and sample data.
+1. Create the database using the statements in `config/database.sql`.

-    The docker container MySql server can be accessed using `localhost` and port `3306`, with any database management application.
+    The docker container MySQL server can be accessed using `localhost` and port `3306`, with any database management application.
 The username is `root` and the password is `root`.
-Mac users can use [Sequel Pro](https://www.sequelpro.com/) and Windows users can use [HeidiSql](https://www.heidisql.com/).
+Mac users can use [Sequel Pro](https://www.sequelpro.com/) and Windows users can use [HeidiSql](https://www.heidisql.com/) both of those software are free.

-    To access the docker MySql server using the MySql client from within the docker container.
+    To access the docker MySQL server using the MySQL client from within the docker container.
     - From the project folder type `docker-compose run app bash`, this will give you access to the docker container.
     - Then type `mysql -h db -uroot -p`

-2. Create the database configuration file, make a copy of the `database.php.default` file without the `default` extension.
-And set the username and password.
+2. Create the database configuration file in the `config` folder , make a copy of the `database.php.default` file without the `default` extension, remember to set the username and password.

     If you are using the docker setup then change the host to `db` (to access from within docker), username `origin` and set the password to `secret`.
 This user was created in the database.sql.